Naivedya-Baranwal/TalentForHire/README.md

 2. Create new jobs with the "+ New Job" button
 3. Edit existing jobs by clicking on job cards
 4. Use drag-and-drop to reorder job priorities
-5. Filter jobs by status, location, or other criteria

 ### Candidate Pipeline
 1. Visit `/candidates` for the candidate management interface